2012 Moldova security zone incident

 The 2012 Moldova security zone incident happened in the Transnistrian security zone maintained by the Joint Control Commission on the territory of the Republic of Moldova.
 On 1 January, a Moldovan civilian drove through a checkpoint in the zone and was fatally wounded by a Russian soldier.

-The civilian died a few hours later at a Chișinău hospital.
+The civilian, Vadim Pisari, died a few hours later at a Chișinău hospital.
 His death raised tension between Russia and Moldova and revived a decades-old debate over the presence of Russian forces in Moldova.
 The incident caused demonstrations in Moldova, in which the protesters demanded free passage through the security zone and the withdrawal of Russian troops.
 On 25 January 2012, a group of European parliamentaries issued a call to the participants of the 5+2 format negotiations to replace the current Russian military contingent with an international civil peacekeeping mission.

 A similar case occurred on 27 January 1995, when another civilian, Constantin Andreev, was fatally wounded by a Russian soldier in the security zone, between Dubăsari and Rîbnița.